Aumakua: Roles of ʻAumākua

 ʻAumakua could give warnings of coming misfortune or danger, punishments, and guidance to their respective ʻohana (families). ʻAumakua relayed these messages to family members through hōʻike a ka pō (revelation in the night, dreams), visions, or physical manifestations.
 Hawaiians also believed that “just the nagging feeling that something is wrong” was a message sent from their ʻaumakua.

 ʻAumakua were also protectors of their families.
 An example of this comes from the Puna district on Hawaiʻi island which was shared with anthropologist Martha Beckwith: “...this one family… had a supernatural helper or aumakua who appeared in the form of a particular shark.
 When any of the family go fishing, the shark appears.
 The aumakua obeys the voice of man.
 Name the fish you want and it will bring it.
 This family can never be drowned.
 If there is a storm and the boat capsizes, the shark appears and the men ride on its back.”

 As protectors, ʻaumakua could also give mental or physical strength to ʻohana members who were in need of help but could not help themselves, primarily the keiki (children), the sick, and the elderly.

 ʻAumakua could also bring punishment to families who offended or displeased them.
-These offenses included behavior like greed, dishonesty, and theft, breaking ʻai kapu (link to ʻai kapu article), bathing in pools that were kapu (taboo), and eating the physical form of ones ʻaumakua.
+These offenses included behavior like greed, dishonesty, and theft, breaking ʻai kapu, bathing in pools that were kapu (taboo), and eating the physical form of ones ʻaumakua.
 Punishments were often illnesses in the form of “diagnostic clues”, so a thief would develop a swollen hand or a sore foot would trouble a trespasser until they made restitution.

 ʻAumakua also acted as judge and jury after a person's death.
 They had the power to punish or reward the personʻs spirit depending on whether or not that person lived a righteous life, or even send the spirit back to the body if it left the body prematurely in “apparent deaths”.